dbwebb-se/mvc/example/phpunit/README.md

 Review the code coverage
 -----------------------------------

-Lets look at the code coverage report that is generated.
+Let's look at the code coverage report that is generated.
 It is a report saved in the generated directory `build/coverage` that provides a HTML view of the classes, methods and lines of code tested.

 Open a web browser to `build/coverage/index.html` and review the report.